serta1/MTP-pull-files-from-phone/README.md

-In order to run c sharp on my pc because I didn't want to install Visual Studio For compiling the cs file to an exe  using I downloaded https://www.mono-project.com/download/stable/ Afterwards I opend the mono exe and typed csc phoneImg.cs /r:MediaDevices.dll
+In order to run c sharp on my pc because I didn't want to install Visual Studio For compiling the cs file to an exe  using I downloaded https://www.mono-project.com/download/stable/ Afterwards I opend the mono exe and typed used cd to get to the folder with the cs file and the rest.
+then:
+ csc phoneImg.cs /r:MediaDevices.dll

  The resulting exe needs to be together with the dll and xml file.